lydiaYchen/PerfEvaluation-IN4215/project.md

 ## Choosing topics

-You first choose a published paper that describes an IR experiment.
+You first choose a published paper that describes performance evalution, modeling, and resource managment.

 Based on both types of papers, we have created two lists of papers that are well suited for the group project.
 Several groups can choose the same paper to reproduce (though of course it is more interesting for us instructors if that does not happen too often).
 To be clear: **collaborations across groups are not allowed** - every group has to work independently.